-In January 2022, a partial settlement stipulation addressing cost of capital issues was filed with the OPUC in our natural gas general rate case filed in October 2021.
+In January 2022, a partial settlement stipulation was filed with the OPUC that addressed cost of capital issues.
 The parties agreed to an overall ROR of 7.05 percent based on a 50 percent common equity ratio and ROE of 9.4 percent.